Christy678/Christy678/Profile.md

 - 👋 Hi, I’m @Christy678
 -
-Hi my name is Christina and this is a repository to showcase my work.
+Hi my name is Christina.
+This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 Tableau - https://public.tableau.com/app/profile/christinab.